emmabindi/localvore/README.md

-**Stripe** | What id it, Why did I use it | **Ultrahook** | What id it, Why did I use it | **Ransack** | What id it, Why did I use it |
+**Stripe** | What id it, Why did I use it | **Ultrahook** | What id it, Why did I use it | **Ransack** | What id it, Why did I use it | **Rails_12factor** | App not able to access jquery_ujs which assist with delete method working in Heroku, also helps in serving static assets in Heroku |

 ---